| Travel Behavior & neighborhood Preferences

 age-restricted, active adult communities (ARAAC), apparently influence

 travel and activity patterns.
-In this second phase, we will employ
+In the second phase, we employ

 a travel survey instrument among older adults residing in two ARAACs